Infoblox

-Infoblox, formerly (NYSE:BLOX), is a privately held IT automation and security company based in California's Silicon Valley.
+Infoblox, is a privately held IT automation and security company based in California's Silicon Valley.
 The company focuses on managing and identifying devices connected to networks—specifically for the Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and IP address management (collectively, "DDI").
-According to Gartner, by 2015 the Infoblox market share was 49.9 percent of the $533 million enterprise DDI market.
-In June 2016, IDC, a market intelligence firm, named Infoblox as the dominant player in DNS, DHCP and IP address management.
-No other competitor had a market share greater than 15 percent.

 History

-Infoblox was founded in 1999 in Chicago, Illinois, by Stuart Bailey who was at the University of Illinois.
+Infoblox was founded in 1999 in Chicago, Illinois, by University of Illinois student Stuart Bailey.
 The company moved to Santa Clara, California, in 2003.

+In 2005, Infoblox launched SilverBox, an early nonstop DNS and DHCP appliance solution.

 In 2007, Infoblox acquired French startup lpanto, which led to the development of IPAM Win Connect appliances.
 In 2010, Infoblox acquired Net Cordia which provided technologies for network task automation.
 Later in the same year, the company integrated Infoblox IP address management technology with Net Cordia's network configuration and change management technologies.

-As virtualization and cloud computing became increasingly prevalent in data centers, automation was marketed using the term distributed virtual infrastructure.
-The company added DNS security products, and it also supplied hardware appliances to host its software.